History of skiing: Rock carvings

 The earliest Scandinavian examples of skiing date to 3000 or 4000 BCE with primitive carvings.
 An image of a skier holding a single pole or an ax with both hands, is found in Norway.
 The Rødøy carving shows skis of equal length.
 A rock carving at Norway, from about 1000 or 500 BCE depicts a skier seemingly about to shoot with bow and arrow, with skis positioned in an angle (rather than parallel) to offer good support.
 Rock drawings in Norway dated at 4000 BCE depict a man on skis holding a stick.
 Near the White Sea in Russia, rock carvings were discovered in 1926 and dated to 2000 or 2500 BCE.
 One of the White Sea carvings depicts hunting of big game with hunters on equal length skis.
 The hunters apparently used their bow and spear as poles.

-5000-year-old wall paintings suggest skiing had also evolved separately in the Xinjiang region by the Tuvan people; however, this continues to be debated.
+Stone age wall paintings suggest skiing had also evolved separately in the Xinjiang region by the Tuvan people; however, this continues to be debated.
+As the paintings are unable to be directly dated, indirect methods had estimated the age of the cave artwork to be likely between 4,000 to 5,250 years old.